Scam Doctor - Help you find scam recovery companies

 Types of Forex Scams

 Since the CFTC and the NFA were created, the Forex market has become a much safer place.
 However, there are still some common-sense ideas that you should keep an eye out for, in addition to tips and tricks that you should know.
+Today, some of the most common scams you'll encounter on the Forex market include:

 • “Robot” scamming